-Listen to my radio show interview with Dr. Anju Usman Singh, show #40, and learn how to regulate your blood sugar through diet, vitamin supplementation, and adaptogenic herbs such as ashwaganda and holy basil.
+Listen to my podcast interview with Dr. Anju Usman Singh, and learn how to regulate your blood sugar through diet, vitamin supplementation, and adaptogenic herbs such as ashwaganda and holy basil.
 The term “adaptogenic” means that it will help the body naturally “adapt” as it needs.
 They can assist in lifting energy when it’s down, or calming energy when it is too high.

 A few foods and toxins that negatively effect cortisol levels are:

 - Monosodium glutamate (MSG)

 When testing cortisol levels be sure to test with urine, or my favorite, saliva.
 The test must be done at least 4 times throughout the day, as cortisone levels change.
 If only one sample is taken then you do not have a clear reading.
 It is commonly low in the morning so you may notice it being difficult to wake.
 It can be high in the evening so it makes it hard to go to sleep.

 A few tips to help your cortisol levels throughout the day:

 - In the morning solid licorice root extract can be helpful to give some energy.

 - The adaptogenic herbs, ashwaganda and holy basil can be helpful to help calm in the evening before bed.

 - Ginseng can help give some energy in the afternoon but helps calm too.

 Deep breaths and exercising can be very helpful to teach your child to self regulate with also.